 - Demo board: Zynq-7000 All Programmable SoC ZC702 or ZedBoard*

 Skills gainedAfter completing this comprehensive training, you will have the necessary skills to:

 - Describe the architecture and components that comprise the Zynq All Programmable SoC processing system (PS)

 - Evaluate a processing system (PS) and programmable logic (PL) AXI interface

 - Identify the configuration options for the Zynq All Programmable SoC

 - Processor Input/Output Peripherals

 - Lab 1: Building a Zynq All Programmable SoC Platform

-- Zynq All Programmable SoC PS/PL AXI Ports
+- Zynq All Programmable SoC PS-PL Interface

 - Lab 2: Integrating Programmable Logic on the Zynq All Programmable SoC